spokestack/spokestack-python/README.md

 #### Windows

 We currently do not support Windows 10 natively, and recommend you install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with the Debian dependencies.
-However, if you would like to work on native Windows support we will glady accept pull requests.
+However, if you would like to work on native Windows support, we will gladly accept pull requests.

 Another potential avenue for using `spokestack` on Windows 10 is from [anaconda](https://www.anaconda.com/).
 This is without support for Text To Speech (TTS) though due to the Lame dependency.
 PortAudio, on the other hand, can be installed via `conda`.